joaomiguelvieira/kNN-STUFF/README.md

 ### Change parallel configuration

-KNNStuff can parallelize the testing samples being classified simultaneously or fasten the classification of a single sample by splitting the training set into several subsets and transferring those subsets in parallel to the accelerators.
+kNN-STUFF can parallelize the testing samples being classified simultaneously or fasten the classification of a single sample by splitting the training set into several subsets and transferring those subsets in parallel to the accelerators.
 In that case, each accelerator calculates the KNN of each subset and the results are merged by the processor.
 To use this configuration, you need to switch the connections of the `sp_axis` and `sb_axis` of each accelerator/cluster in the block design and regenerate the bit stream.
 By doing so, each testing sample is broadcasted to all accelerators/clusters while the training set will be different per accelerator/cluster.
-For instance, to generate KNNStuff using this configuration with two clusters of four clusters each, run the tcl script in [`scripts/generate_bd_parallel_cfg_1.tcl`](scripts/generate_bd_parallel_cfg_1.tcl)
+For instance, to generate kNN-STUFF using this configuration with two clusters of four clusters each, run the tcl script in [`scripts/generate_bd_parallel_cfg_1.tcl`](scripts/generate_bd_parallel_cfg_1.tcl)

 Also, change [line 10 of `src/DMAInterface.h`](src/DMAInterface.h#L10) and set `PARALLEL_CFG=1`.
 Be sure to adjust the number of DMAs and accelerators per cluster as well. **Note that this configuration only makes sense if you are using multiple DMA engines.**